GSA/sf-sandbox-post-copy/README.md

 Custom Objects

 	Post Copy Log - Records the success or failure of an automation task

 Tabs

 	Post Copy Log

 Page Layout

 	Post Copy Log Layout

+	Post Copy Task Layout

 Custom Metadata Type

 	Post Copy Task - Each record identifies an Apex class which performs an automation task during the creation or refresh of a sandbox.

 INSTALLATION